WordPress/gutenberg/packages/data/README.md

 _Parameters_

--   _storeName_ `[string]`: Optionally provide the name of the store from which to retrieve action creators.
+-   _storeNameOrDefinition_ `[(string|WPDataStoreDefinition)]`: Optionally provide the name of the store or its definition from which to retrieve action creators.
 If not provided, the registry.dispatch function is returned instead.

 _Returns_